josmar-crwdstffng/angular/aio/content/guide/route-animations.md

 `AppComponent` defines a method that can detect when a view changes.
 The method assigns an animation state value to the animation trigger \(`@routeAnimation`\) based on the route configuration `data` property value.
-Here's an example of an `AppComponent` method that detects when a route change happens.
+Here is an example of an `AppComponent` method that detects when a route change happens.

 <code-example header="src/app/app.component.ts" path="animations/src/app/app.component.ts" region="get-route-animations-data"></code-example>